 On completing the course, you could go on to study music in college.
 There are several courses that are specific to if you play an instrument or have a preference to music technology.
 There are also options to go onto Musical Theatre.
 As a career though with a music background can go into careers with record labels, film and tv industry, venue management or use the transferable skills of listening, creativity, communication, and self- discipline to support other career choices.

-https://filestore.aqa.org.uk/resources/music/specifications/AQA-8271-SP-2016.PDF
+Need more information? https://filestore.aqa.org.uk/resources/music/specifications/AQA-8271-SP-2016.PDF

-See Miss Jones, Curriculum Leader of Performing Arts or Miss Loxton.
+See Mrs Daniels, Curriculum Leader of Performance or Miss Loxton.

 GCSE DANCE